terascope/teraslice/docs/packages/data-mate/overview.md

 ### toNumber

-`toNumber(input) - Converts a value to a number if possible if given an array it will convert everything in the array excluding null/undefined values`
+`toNumber(input, context) - Converts a value to a number if possible if given an array it will convert everything in the array excluding null/undefined values`

 `returns null if input is null/undefined`